-The goal of the experiment is the study of the structure and dynamics of hadrons and nuclei through the scattering of (longitudinally polarized) ~10 GeV electrons on (polarized) fixed nuclear targets.
-More than 50 Italian physicists and engineers collaborate with the 1300 researchers of the JLab community to run experiments and carry out a broad program in hadronic physics.
+The objective of the experiment is to study the dynamics and internal structure of hadrons and nuclei through the scattering of electrons (longitudinal polarized) against nuclear targets (polarized).
+The Italian collaboration, consisting of more than 50 physicists and engineers, collaborates with a community of more than 1300 researchers present at JLab to carry out a large research program in hadronic physics.

 The areas of interest from the JLAB12 collaboration are: nucleon and nucleus form factors; nucleon structure functions; weak electron-nucleon interactions, meson spectroscopy; hadron interaction in (hyper)nuclei; physics research beyond the Standard Model.
 The experimental activity of JLAB12 is supported by the community of Italian theoretical physicists who participate with more than 30 researchers in the study of QCD, which governs the structure of hadrons, and the interpretation of experimental results.

 The activity at JLAB is co-financed in Italy by the National Institute of Nuclear Physics (INFN).